THE EMPLOYEES’ PROVIDENT FUNDS AND MISCELLANEOUS PROVISIONS ACT, 1952

 Applicability

-The EPF Act covers
+The EPF covers

 Additionally, if the employer and the majority of employees request the Central Provident Fund Commissioner to apply the EPF Act to their establishment, it can be applied from the date of agreement or a future date.
 It’s crucial to understand that once an establishment falls under the EPF Act, it continues to be regulated by it even if its employee count drops below 20.